Directed by: James Cameron || Produced by: James Cameron

 - Jurassic Park (1993): Steven Spielberg’s dinosaur-classic brought forth a brief period of CGI restraint, where dinos not only exploded in popularity and the film was lauded for its first depiction of living animals rendered through computer effects, but CGI remained new enough that, from then on, it was used sparingly and only when necessary.
 Needless to say, this tactful restraint wouldn’t last long.

-- The Matrix (1999): Arguably the most original film since Star Wars, The Wachowskis introduced the now classic “bullet-time” effect and popularized martial arts action sequences in the West, all amidst an ingenious genre-blend of cyberpunk, Western motifs, Hong Kong action, and dystopian science-fiction.
+- The Matrix (1999): Arguably the most original blockbuster since Star Wars, The Wachowskis introduced the now classic “bullet-time” effect and popularized martial arts action sequences in the West, all amidst an ingenious genre-blend of cyberpunk, Western motifs, Hong Kong action, and dystopian science-fiction.

 - The Lord of the Rings (2001-2003): Peter Jackson’s trilogy helped reinvigorate Tolkein lore in popular fiction and established classical fantasy as a marketable big-budget genre.
 It also demonstrated the public’s irritating patience for longer films, larger franchises, more prevalent CGI, and filmic adaptations of literary works stretched across multiple yearly installments.